 - DisCO.Phi for Philanthropic Organizations

-- DisCO.living for cooperatives and Community Land Trusts
+- DisCO.ground for Housing Cooperatives and Community Land Trusts

 - DisCO.Makes for Maker Spaces and Community Centers

 - DisCO.Unbundle for Non-cooperatives and corporations to transition to the DisCO Model.

 As mentioned before, the model you are reading is version 3.5, aimed at Non-profits.